neondatabase/neon/docs/rfcs/025-generation-numbers.md

 page moves around as compaction happens).

 A read replica needs to be aware of generations in remote data in order to read the latest metadata (find the index_part.json with the latest suffix).
-This does not have to involve any control plane interaction: a read replica node can scan remote index files to find the latest one.
-However, it may make sense to send notifications from the control plane to avoid the need for read replicas to poll S3 to detect when the writer for a particular tenant changed, or to expose this information via some intermediate pub/sub mechanism for async consumption by read replicas.
+It may either query this from the control plane, or more efficiently read it from the storage broker -- publishing generation information to the storage broker.

 ## Seamless migration